-Under the Hawthorn Tree, Marita Conlon-McKenna

-This is the first book in the award winning Children of the Famine trilogy and needs little or no introduction.
+Under the Hawthorn Tree, Marita Conlon-McKenna (Book 1 in series) This is the first book in the award winning Children of the Famine trilogy and needs little or no introduction.
 It brilliantly recreates the Great Irish famine through the story of three survivors.
 It is a story of courage, danger, adventure and survival and of a brother and sister who never gave up.
 Very suitable for 5th and 6th class.